Telenav/open-source-spec/osrm/doc/osrm_facade.md

 - Support different routing algorithm to calculate route, like `CH`, `CRP`
 - Support different strategy to load data, such as load `all data into memory`, use `mmap` to load, use `shared memory` to load

 You could read [an abstract version of OSRM facade's design](./osrm_facade_simple_case.md) which contains a simplified version of OSRM facade.
-Here is the notes related with [facade interface](./osrm_facade_interface.md).
+For more details about interface defined in facade please go to [facade interface](./osrm_facade_interface.md).

 ## Purpose